alukosdev/ccsp/index.md

 ## Purpose

 These notes were created to aggregate accurate information from reliable sources to facilitate studying for the (ISC)² Certified Cloud Security Professional (CCSP) exam.
-While these notes were originally intended for personal use, they have been shared publicly to help the community study for and pass the CCSP.
+While these notes were originally intended for personal use, in accordance with the fourth canon of the [(ISC)² Code of Ethics](https://www.isc2.org/Ethics){ target="_blank" } to "Advance and protect the profession," they have been shared publicly to help the community study for and pass the CCSP.

 ## Credit